 Many devices fall under both frameworks (e.g., smart home devices, routers, industrial gateways).
 Once the CRA applies, it will take precedence, creating a single streamlined cybersecurity framework.

-“Module A” refers to the Internal Production Control conformity assessment procedure.
+“Module A” refers to the Internal Production Control conformity assessment procedure under EU law.
 Under the CRA, it allows manufacturers to self-declare conformity if they fully implement relevant harmonised standards.
+This is the typical assessment method for "Default" or uncategorized products like smart speakers or photo editors.
+If no applicable standards exist or are only partially relevant, third-party involvement or additional justification may be necessary to demonstrate compliance.